Inside: Transform a bifold closet door to look like a barn door for $15 using a 1/4 inch sheet of plywood.

 I am so in love with it!

 *A few things to consider: The extra planks will increase the depth of the door.
 Make sure the bifold door is installed far enough back that it doesn’t stick out further than the wall.
 The extra weight added to the door does risk pulling the door down, however this wasn’t a problem for me…but something to consider.
 Consider where to install the handle.
 Where I ended up installing it is a little more difficult to open that if it is closer to the center.

 PIN now to save for later!

-Now you have a budget friendly way add character to a space by transforming your closet doors!
+Now you have a budget-friendly way to add character to your space by transforming your closet doors!